LFPy/LFPykernels/README.md

     $ docker run -it -p 5000:5000 lfpykernels

+If the docker file should fail for some reason it is possible to store the build log and avoid build caches by issuing

+    $ docker build --no-cache --progress=plain -t lfpykernels - < Dockerfile 2>&1 | tee lfpykernels.log

-The ``--mount`` option can be used to mount a folder on the host to a target folder as:
+For successful builds, the ``--mount`` option can be used to mount a folder on the host to a target folder as:

     $ docker run --mount type=bind,source="$(pwd)",target=/opt/data -it -p 5000:5000 lfpykernels